sylvaticus/juliatutorial/language-core/11-developing-julia-packages.md

 Simply click "Install app" and authorise it to the GitHub repositories you wish (or on all your repositories if you prefer).

-Now we can register the package with a simple `@JuliaRegistrator register` "command" to the commit we want to register.
+Now we can register the package with a simple `@JuliaRegistrator register` "command" in the comment section of the commit we want to register.
 Don't forget, for successive versions you want to register, to first change the `version` information in the package `Project.toml`

 We can also details release notes by adding a `Release notes:` after the `@JuliaRegistrator` command, for example:

 ![](../assets/imgs/package_registration.png)

 Congratulation !
-A "robot" will respond to your command confirming the opening of the pull request in the Julia registry and the package should soon be registered and everyone can simply add and use it with `(@v1.X) pkg> add MyAwesomePackage`.
+A "robot" will respond to your command confirming the opening of the pull request in the Julia registry and, if the package meet all the requirements, it should soon automatically registered (once a 3 days waiting period has elapsed) and everyone will be able to simply add and use it with `(@v1.X) pkg> add MyAwesomePackage`.
-If something foes wrong - in our case let's say that we forgot to put the upper bound for Julia itself - you will receive an informative message to what went wrong and we can try the registration again (issuing an other `@JuliaRegistrator register` "command" will update the pull request).
+If something goes wrong - in our case let's say that we forgot to put the upper bound for Julia itself - you will receive an informative message to what went wrong and we can try the registration again (issuing an other `@JuliaRegistrator register` "command" will update the pull request).